lyuchuny3/autokernel-docs-en/blog/ai_compiler overview.md

 ![Figure13.png](../Images/Compiler/Figure13.png)
 > _The Tengine object layer is connected to different neural network models.
 The layer-level NNIR includes model analysis and layer optimization, and the operator level includes the high-performance computing library (HCL lib)._

 AutoKernel Plugin is mainly divided into two parts: generation and deployment.
-In the generation part, Hallid is used to fill in the algorithm description and scheduling strategy, and the back-end type is specified during execution (which basically covers the current mainstream back-ends).
+In the generation part, Halid is used to fill in the algorithm description and scheduling strategy, and the back-end type is specified during execution (which basically covers the current mainstream back-ends).
 The deployment part is packaged as a Tengine library and directly called.

 ![Figure14.png](../Images/Compiler/Figure14.png)